NCAR/DART/docs/pages/Getting_Started.md

 directory has a directory called `work` that has the components necessary to build the executables.

-:dart: *NOTE:* some higher-order models have many more than seven programs; for example, the Weather Research and Forecasting (WRF) model, which is run operationally around the world to predict regional weather, has 28 separate programs.
+*NOTE:* some higher-order models have many more than seven programs; for example, the Weather Research and Forecasting (WRF) model, which is run operationally around the world to predict regional weather, has 28 separate programs.
 Nonetheless, each of these programs are built the same way.